-The examination committees are appointed by the President of the Course Council and are composed of at least seven members, at least 5 of whom must be permanent lecturers and/or researchers on fixed-term contracts, as provided for in article 31 of the University Didactic

-Regulations.
-At least one member of the committee must be a full professor.
+The examination committees are appointed by the President of the Course Council and are composed of at least seven members, at least 5 of whom must be permanent lecturers and/or researchers on fixed-term contracts, as provided for in article 31 of the University Didactic Regulations, and at least one of whom must be a full professor.
 The committee is chaired by the longest-serving permanent full professor.
 Contract professors, professors and researchers also from other degree courses at the University or other universities are entitled to participate in the examination committees.